 The Royal Conservatory believes that the transformative power of music to enrich lives should be accessible to all.
-The Oscar Peterson Program is being created to provide new opportunities for disadvantaged youth to enhance their creative capacity, to unleash their imaginations, and to develop the focus and discipline that comes from learning an instrument.
+The Oscar Peterson Program provides new opportunities for disadvantaged youth to enhance their creative capacity, to unleash their imaginations, and to develop the focus and discipline that comes from learning an instrument.

-The new Oscar Peterson Program at the Oscar Peterson School of Music will reflect Canada’s unique multicultural society and promote inclusion and equity.
+The Oscar Peterson Program at the Oscar Peterson School of Music reflects Canada’s unique multicultural society and promote inclusion and equity.
 For students who demonstrate an affinity for music, the program represents an extraordinary opportunity to open a new dimension in their lives that will have a profound impact on them personally, intellectually, emotionally, and socially.

 What these students learn in this program will benefit them throughout their lives, regardless of their chosen career path.

 With your support, the Oscar Peterson Program will:

 - provide exceptional music education for talented children and youth from underserved communities

 - engage inspiring mentors who will act as role models and guide students through their journey into the world of music

 - establish the Oscar Peterson Program Orchestras, giving aspiring music students unmatched opportunities to perform with their peers